 - Bundle options would be appreciated

-We realized the improvements for our second drop, went online again with new items, gone sold out, then noted down:
+We implemented these improvements for our second drop, went online again with new items, gone sold out, then noted down:

 - Sold and shipped to 9 EU states